boltlabs-inc/zip-spec/zip-bolt-support.rst

    - ``encCiphertext``: encrypted output note (part 1)
    - ``outCiphertext``: encrypted output note (part 2)
    - ``zkproof``: zero-knowledge proof for the note

+TODO: revisit the logic here.
+Not quite clear on how to build custom shielded tx outside of the zcash RPC interface.
+Need a way to encumber shielded outputs.
+Ideas?

 3. Custom Shielded Tx: Using Z-addresses and Scriptless